Chicago Bicycle Accident Lawyer

 What Evidence Do You Need to Prove Liability?

 Illinois follows a modified comparative negligence rule.
-Cyclists can recover compensation if they are less than 51% at fault for the accident, but their recovery will be reduced by their percentage of fault.
-For example, if a cyclist is found 20% at fault, they can still recover 80% of their damages.
+You can recover compensation if you are less than 51% at fault for the accident.
+However, your recovery will be reduced based on your share of responsibility.

 What Causes Bicycle-Car Accidents?